-World’s superlative features of the Mother Nature are present in Nepal.
+World’s superlative features of Mother Nature are present in Nepal.
 From world’s tallest Mt.
-Everest to the deepest gorge Kaligandaki and the world’s most beautiful mountain Amadablam to the world’s 2nd richest place for the water resources make Nepal the holy shrine of adventurous people.
+Everest to the deepest gorge Kaligandaki and the world’s most beautiful mountain Amadablam.
 Embark today and harvest the allures of being alive in this serene Himalayas.
-Nepal Adventure Pilgrimage the trekking agency based in Nepal is delighted to endow the Island Peak Climbing package for the climbers to enjoy the magnificence of the Mt.
+Nepal Adventure Pilgrimage, a trekking agency based in Nepal, is delighted to endow the island's Peak Climbing package to the climbers to enjoy the magnificence of the Mt.
 Everest Khumbu region.
-Surrounded by the lofty Himalayas like Everest, Lhotse Nuptse, Amadablam, Makalu and other numerous peaks this gorgeous mountain has been an ideal climbing destination for aspiring climbers across the globe.
-Residing at the height of 6189 m on top of the Dingboche Valley amidst the lofty Himalayan peak adjacent to the Chhukung Ri the mountain has seen so many legendary climbers set foot on its summit.
+Surrounded by lofty Himalayas like Everest, Lhotse Nuptse, Amadablam, Makalu and other numerous peaks, this gorgeous mountain has been an ideal climbing destination for aspiring climbers across the globe.
+Residing at a height of 6189 m on top of the Dingboche Valley amidst the lofty Himalayan peak adjacent to the Chhukung Ri the mountain has seen many legendary climbers set foot on its summit.

-We will take the climbers along the Everest Base Camp Trekking route up to the base camp of world’s tallest mountain Mt.
-Everest and returns back to the base camp.
-En-route to the summit the chance to witness the adventurous Kong Ma La Pass, Chhukung Ri and stunning Dingboche windy valley climbers would get autonomous acclimatization.
+We will take the climbers along the Everest Base Camp Trekking route up to world’s tallest mountain Mt.
+Everest and return back to the base camp.
+En-route to the summit, the chance to witness the adventurous Kong Ma La Pass, Chhukung Ri and stunning Dingboche Wind valley climbers will get autonomous acclimatization.
 This is the highlight and secret of the perfect itinerary planning of our trekking planner team.
 The spacious summit of the Island Peak allows the climbers to gather as much as views and memories as possible either via eyes, mind or camera.
 Sharp ridges and occasional crevasses too make it somewhat difficult.
 Your physical perseverance and endurance will be tested during Island Peak Climbing however it would not be as hard as expedition of the mountains above 7000 m height.
 Furthermore, pre planning and training before scaling the peak by our Sherpa would definitely pave way for the first timers on mountains as well.

 Island Peak (also known as Imja Tse) is a popular trekking peak in the Khumbu region of Nepal, with a summit elevation of 6,189 meters (20,305 feet).
 Climbing Island Peak requires a good level of physical fitness, as well as some technical climbing skills.